 If you have a previous version of Zen already installed, you must uninstall that version and then install the new version.
-See Uninstalling Zen on Linux, macOS, or Raspbian for more information.
+See Uninstalling Zen on Linux or Raspbian for more information.

-After Installing Zen on Linux, macOS, or Raspbian
+After Installing Zen on Linux or Raspbian

-The following topics may be useful after you install Zen on Linux, macOS, or Raspbian:
+The following topics may be useful after you install Zen on Linux or Raspbian:

-- Verifying Installed Products with RPM
+- Verifying Database Engine is Running

 - Server Configuration

 - Client Configuration

 - Licensing

 - Common Questions After Installation

-- Using Zen on Linux, macOS, and Raspbian
+- Using Zen on Linux and Raspbian